-Sweet soups were a discovery for me, and I can now say I got addicted to it.
+Sweet soups were a discovery for me, and I can now say I got addicted!

 I tried countless black sesame soups while in Vietnam and one of them was far superior to others.
 After many tries to get the same flavor and smooth, yet thick texture, I finally nailed it!
 This is definitely my favorite sweet soup of all!